Goa Travel Guide 2022: How To Travel Within Goa, Clothing, and Safety Tips

 Apart from that, there are many churches and traditional places in Goa where you would need to cover your knees and shoulders to enter.

-If you are travelling in a bus, then do carry a stole or scarf to avoid standing out and getting ogled at.
-A stole will not only protected you from unwarranted stares but will also keep you safe from the bright sun and keep your body cool in the humid climate.
+If you are traveling in a bus, then do carry a stole or scarf to avoid standing out and getting ogled at.
+A stole will not only protect you from unwarranted stares but will also keep you safe from the bright sun and keep your body cool in the humid climate.

 Budget for Goa

 One of the best things about Goa is that it can easily be traveled on a shoestring budget.
 But if you are in a mood to splurge, then it can easily turn into a luxurious trip as well.

 On my 4 trips to Goa now, I have been able to manage my month-long trips in 15,000 – 20,000 INR inclusive of my travel from Delhi to Goa, stay, food, activities, and transportation in Goa.